.

 Click for Details Click for Details Click for Details

-Click for DetailsThe card at the left of the lower line represents the person or qualities that will sustain your spiritual journey.
+Click for DetailsThe ninth and final card, placed in the center bottom of the triangle, represents the final outcome unless you change course.
 Two of Swords (Peace): Contradictory characteristics brought together as a means of resolving a conflict.
 Refusing to be ruled by negative emotions.
 Strife brought to a close through clarity of mind and restraint of force.
 Turning a blind eye to the minor infractions of others.